falkr/teampy/docs/write-rats.md

         - figures/
             - banana.pdf

+## Encoding

+When you store the RAT file, your editor will use an encoding for the characters.
+If you write in plain English, ASCII or UTF-8 will work fine, but if you want to use other characters, choose **ISO-Latin-1** or **ISO-Latin-9**.

 ## Checking RATs

 At any time, you can use Teampy to check the RAT file and create LaTeX from it so you can see if all works.